cakephp/docs/en/appendices/5-0-migration-guide.rst

 - The ``App.uploadedFilesAsObjects`` configuration option has been removed alongside of support for PHP file upload shaped arrays throughout the framework.
+- ``ClassLoader`` has been removed.
+Use composer to generate autoload files instead.

 Database
 --------